TRAINING & MENTORSHIP

 For the development & enrichment of your work with new mother’s

-Do you already work with new mother’s or mother’s to be, as a yoga teacher, baby massage teacher, doula, maternity nurse or midwife?
+Do you already work with new mother’s or mother’s to be, as a yoga teacher, antenatal teacher, doula or midwife?
 Are you looking to expand your work further to include new mothers, or wish to refresh how you already support women in the postnatal period.
-Maybe you are looking to retrain.
+Maybe you are looking to retrain?

 For many new mums, life with a small baby can be a very challenging time, good support can make all the difference.
 Observing how a mother grows in confidence and how her relationship with her baby blossoms in a supportive environment is incredibly rewarding.

 Our focus will be the new mother’s wellbeing, looking at all aspects of the transition into motherhood – Matrescence – the process of becoming a mother and the ongoing journey.
-This transition includes the physical, psychological and emotional changes after birth.
-We will explore weaving these threads together into a strong structure of support.
+We will explore the many aspects of this transition – from the emotional impact through to the recovery of the core muscles after birth, weaving these threads together into a strong structure of support.